-Working with School-Age Children and Adolescents, Grade 12, College Preparation children and adolescents.
-Students will study a variety of theories about child behaviour and development, and will have opportunities for research and observation and for practical experiences with older children.
+Working with School-Age Children and Adolescents, Grade 12, College Preparation

+This course prepares students for occupations involving school-age children and adolescents.
+Students will study a variety of theories about child behaviour and development and will have opportunities for research and observation and for practical experiences with older children.
 Students will become familiar with occupational opportunities and requirements related to working with older children and adolescents.
 They will develop research skills used in investigating child and adolescent behaviour and development.